 Waters Rise.
 Flesh Dies.

-17 The flood was 40 days on the earth.
-The waters increased, and lifted up the ship, and it was lifted up above the earth.
-18 The waters rose, and increased greatly on the earth; and the ship floated on the surface of the waters.
+17 The flood continued for 40 days on the earth.
+The waters increased and lifted up the ship, and it was lifted up above the earth.
+18 The waters rose and increased greatly on the earth, and the ship floated on the surface of the waters.
 19 The waters rose very high on the earth.
 All the high mountains that were under the whole sky were covered.
-20 The waters rose fifteen cubits higher, and the mountains were covered.
+20 The waters rose more than fifteen feet higher, and the mountains were covered.

-21 All flesh died that moved on the earth, including birds, livestock, animals, every creeping thing that creeps on the earth, and every man.
+21 All flesh died that moved on the earth, including birds, livestock, animals, every creeping thing that creeps on the earth, and all mankind.
 22 All on the dry land, in whose nostrils was the breath of the spirit of life, died.
 23 Every living thing was destroyed that was on the surface of the ground, including man, livestock, creeping things, and birds of the sky.
 They were destroyed from the earth.
-Only Noah was left, and those who were with him in the ship.
-24 The waters flooded the earth 150 days.
+Only Noah was left and those who were with him in the ship.
+24 The waters flooded the earth for 150 days.

 John the Baptist Prepares the Way